pushpk/blog/_posts/2020-05-21-CSharp-9-Features.md

 }

 ```
 The Data keyword marks class as a record.
 Let's go over few value-like features it will have by making it a Record class

 ##### **With-expressions : Non-distructive mutation**

 Working with immutable data, common pattern is to create new values from existing value that represent a new state, For Example in Person object, if we want object with different last name, we would have new person object with copying properties from existing person object with only different last name

 C# 9.0 allows this using "with-" expression

 ```csharp
 var differentPerson = person with {LastName = "Jenny"}
 ```

 It uses object initializer syntax to state what's different in the new object form old object.
 Behind the scene record class implicitly defines a <kbd>protected</kbd> copy constructor which takes original object to copy values:

 ##### **Value-based equality**

 Object.Equals method will behave same for record class as Structs, comparing each field by calling Equals on them recursively.

 Which means Two object instances from Record Class can be same without being same object.
 For Example: if we put original last name back and create new object like below, Equals method for (person, originalPerson) will be true, ReferenceEquals(person, originalPerson) will be false.
+<br><br>

 ```csharp
 var originalPerson = differentPerson with {LastName = "Taylor"}